-Development of the 2045 Metropolitan Transportation Plan/Sustainable Communities Strategy (MTP/SCS) will be a multi-year effort that begins in 2019.
-A comprehensive Public Involvement Plan (PIP) to support the 2045 MTP/SCS is a key part of the process.
-The purpose of this PIP is two-fold: (1) to support the development of the 2045 MTP/SCS by providing every available opportunity for the general public, partner agencies, and stakeholders to provide feedback; and (2) to further improve transportation decision making in the region by reaching out to underserved communities within the Monterey Bay Region more effectively.
+Development of the 2050 Metropolitan Transportation Plan/Sustainable Communities Strategy (MTP/SCS) is a multi-year effort that begins in 2023.
+A comprehensive Public Involvement Plan (PIP) to support the 2050 MTP/SCS is a key part of the process.
+The purpose of this PIP is two-fold: (1) to support the development of the 2050 MTP/SCS by providing every available opportunity for the general public, partner agencies, and stakeholders to provide feedback; and (2) to further improve transportation decision making in the region by reaching out to underserved communities within the Monterey Bay region more effectively.

-A critical component in preparing the 2045 MTP/SCS is to provide guidance in the structuring of regional transportation planning processes to ensure that, to the greatest extent possible, interagency consultation and public participation were an integral and continuing part of the regional transportation decision making process.
+A critical component in preparing the 2050 MTP/SCS is to provide guidance in the structuring of regional transportation planning processes to ensure that, to the greatest extent possible, interagency consultation and public participation were an integral and continuing part of the regional transportation decision making process.
 The participation policies and procedures described in this PIP are structured to enable all participants the ability to express their genuine regional values and interests in the shaping and implementation of regional policies and decisions regarding the transportation system.

-SB 375 requires AMBAG to adopt a Public Involvement Plan (PIP) for the development of the SCS and must include the following public involvement activities and techniques:
+SB 375 requires AMBAG to adopt a Public Involvement Plan (PIP) for the development of the SCS and must include the following public involvement activities 1 and techniques:

-1. Outreach efforts to encourage the active participation of a broad range of stakeholder groups in the planning process, consistent with AMBAG's 2019 Public Participation Plan, including, but not limited to, affordable housing advocates, transportation advocates, neighborhood and community groups, environmental advocates, transportation disadvantaged representatives, home builder representatives, broad-based business organizations, landowners, commercial property interests, and homeowner associations.

-2. Consultation with congestion management agencies, transportation agencies, and transportation commissions.

-3. Workshops throughout the Monterey Bay region to provide the public with the information and tools necessary to provide a clear understanding of the issues and policy choices.
+- Outreach efforts to encourage the active participation of a broad range of stakeholder groups in the planning process, consistent with AMBAG's Draft 2023 Public Participation Plan, including, but not limited to, affordable housing advocates, transportation advocates, neighborhood and community groups, environmental advocates, transportation disadvantaged representatives, home builder representatives, broadbased business organizations, landowners, commercial property interests, and homeowner associations. - 2.
+Consultation with congestion management agencies, transportation agencies, and transportation commissions. - 3.
+Workshops throughout the Monterey Bay region to provide the public with the information and tools necessary to provide a clear understanding of the issues and policy choices.
 At least one workshop shall be held in each county in the region.
-Each workshop, to the extent practicable, shall include urban simulation computer modeling to create visual representations of the SCS and the alternative planning strategy.

-4. Preparation and circulation of a Draft SCS and an alternative planning strategy, if one is prepared, not less than 55 days before adoption of a final regional transportation plan.
+Each workshop, to the extent practicable, shall include urban simulation computer modeling to create visual representations of the SCS and the alternative planning strategy. - 4.
+Preparation and circulation of a Draft SCS and an alternative planning strategy, if one is prepared, not less than 55 days before adoption of a final regional transportation plan. - 5.
+At least three public hearings on the Draft 2050 MTP/SCS and alternative planning strategy, if one is prepared.
+To the maximum extent feasible, the hearings shall be in

-&lt;sup>1Government Code Section 65080(b)(2)(B)(iii)
+1 Government Code Section 65080(b)(2)(B)(iii)